 Family events at the British Library

 Writing: Making your Mark runs at the British Library until 27 August.
 It covers the evolution of writing, from hieroglyphs to emojis.
 More than 100 objects span 5,000 years and seven continents.
-The Library will also run a Family Takeover and a Build a Story Day.
 A Building Family Trail helps youngsters explore the Library through puzzles, drawings and games.

 Address: British Library, 96 Euston Road NW1 2DB